 SSD Eligibility for Stroke Survivors

-If you are among those stroke survivors who are one of the unfortunate 40% who still experiences moderate to severe impairments resulting from the stroke, you are likely eligible for social security disability (SSD) benefits.
+If you are among those stroke survivors who are one of the unfortunate 40% who still experience moderate to severe impairments resulting from the stroke, you are likely eligible for social security disability (SSD) benefits.
 Applying for disability benefits is easy.
 It can be done through an online application, over the phone, or even in person.
 What is not easy is proving you are disabled.
 To receive disability benefits, the social security administration (SSA) must find that you meet its definition of disability.
-Generally, you must prove you are, or are expected to be, unable to perform work for a 12-month time frame due to a severe physical and/or mental impairment.
+Generally, you must prove you are or are expected to be, unable to perform work for a 12-month time frame due to a severe physical and/or mental impairment.

 Proving Disability Is Not Easy (Even for Cerebral Vascular Accidents)